bitovi-components/bit-c3/_pages/index.md

 ## Usage

-Similar to how C3 constructs charts using a JavaScript object, `c3-chart` constructs charts using [canJS](http://canjs.org) components.
+Similar to how C3 constructs charts using a JavaScript object, `c3-chart` provides an easy-to-use interface for building C3 charts using [CanJS](http://canjs.org) components.
 Creating a chart as quick as installing the NPM packages, importing the module using one of the methods below, and adding the elements to your template.

 We are currently working on a getting started guide.
 Until then, the [examples](docs) in the documentation are a great place to start!